 The installation was originally planned to be up for two months, but now Tate Britain has announced it’ll stay put until the end of February.
 It’s the perfect way to bring us some light through the winter.

-The installation will be up at Tate Britain from November 14 until the end of January.
+The installation will be up at Tate Britain from November 14 until the end of February.

 Want more outdoor art?
 Here are the best public sculptures in London right now.